MarkKJones/APEX_G4MC/README.md

 I don't use sensitive detectors in my analyses, instead of that I directly analyze track G4Steps (see HRSSteppingAction.cc).
 I use ASCII output files to write the required information during the simulations.
-The outputs easily can be changed to root trees, but ASCII files are better when you run several hundreds of parallel jobs and they all write information in the same file simultaneously.
+The outputs easily can be changed to root trees, but ASCII files are better when you run several hundreds of parallel jobs and they all write information into the same file simultaneously.

 There are a bunch of planes (defined in DetectorConstruction and used in SteppingAction to follow the particles) that I defined and record the track coordinates on these planes.
 Like "Q1Front", "vdc1Plane", "RSvSlBack" and "LSvSlBack" right and left Sieve back planes